bft-smart/library/README.md

 ServiceReplica g0 = mgr.group(0);
 ```
 Each group is fully isolated (own view, consensus sequence, leader, state machine and
 view storage).
-Use distinct ports per group.
-A node may be a voter in one group and a
-listener in another.
-(An experimental `addSharedGroup(...)` multiplexes groups over a
+A node may be a voter in one group and a listener in another.

-single replica-to-replica port; see the multi-group branch.)
+Two layouts are supported:
+- `addGroup` / `addInMemoryGroup` — each group has its **own** replica-to-replica
+  transport (its own ports).
+Simple; ports grow with the number of groups.
+- `addSharedGroup` — all groups multiplex over a **single** shared replica-to-replica
+  TLS port per node (messages demultiplexed by groupId), so one server-to-server port
+  serves every group (multi-raft densification).
+The groups must share membership /
+  server-to-server ports (the common multi-shard case) and may use distinct client ports.

 **The state machine** to implement (`DefaultSingleRecoverable`):
 ```java